What is the best credit card to use overseas?

 Using a frequent flyer credit card is an easy way to pick up reward points as you spend overseas.
 Depending on the card, you might be able to redeem these points for flights with a specific airline, accommodation with partner hotels, travel vouchers, cashback on your account or products from a rewards store.
 If your card is designed for overseas use, you could earn more points per $1 on foreign purchases.
 Compare frequent flyer credit cards with no foreign transaction fees to earn points without forking out for extra fees.

-Make sure the card that you're using isn't restricted by economic sanctions before you travel.
-Credit cards with affiliation to Visa or Mastercard find acceptance in most countries around the world, at ATMs and EFTPOS terminals alike.
-Acceptance of Diners Club and American Express cards is not as widespread and could also attract surcharges.
+Credit cards with affiliation to Visa or Mastercard are accepted in most countries around the world, at ATMs and EFTPOS terminals alike.
+Acceptance of Diners Club and American Express cards is not as widespread, so if either of these are your preferred option, bring a back-up card.

 Airport lounge passes and other travel perks